AtejiEmmanuel/CodeAlpha-Cyber-Security-Internship/Basic Network Sniffer/README.md

 This project is a basic network sniffer using Python and Scapy.
 It allows users to capture and analyze network packets, extract protocol information, and apply filters.

 ## Prerequisites
-Before running the sniffer, ensure you have the following installed:
+Before running the sniffer, ensure the following are installed:

 - Python 3
 - Scapy library